devnullvoid/danklinux/README.md

     - For dwl (tested with MangoWC) integration
   - Implements ext-workspace-v1
     - Generic interface for workspaces.
+  - Implements wlr-output-management-unstable-v1
+    - Generic actions and information relevant to monitors/outputs

 *run `dms debug-srv` to run the socket service in standalone mode, and see a list of available APIs*